pm4py.ml.extract_ocel_features#

 bool

-) – includes the object identifier as column of the “features” dataframedebug (
+) – Whether to include the object identifier as a column in the features DataFrame.debug (

 bool

-) – enables debugging mode (telling at which point of the feature extraction you are)
+) – Whether to enable debugging mode to track the feature extraction process.

 - Return type: